Understand ICD-10 Code R53.83 Other Fatigue ICD 10

 A women treat to the men about this issue of fatigue professiona use the code R53.80

-• Persistent tiredness is not improved by rest.
+• Persistent tiredness or exhaustion not relieved by rest

 Synonyms for R53.83